 Seek to Be Professional Over Being Liked

 It is a given that most people want to be liked or found favorable.
-At no time should you create unnecessary enemies.
 However, the need to be liked should never supersede the need to be professional.
+At no time should you create unnecessary enemies?

 The Merriam-Webster Dictionary defines Professional as “Exhibiting a courteous, conscientious, and generally businesslike manner in the workplace.”
 All things being equal, if you exhibit professionalism, you should be respected.
 It will be naïve to assume that professionalism engenders likeability.